unaizk/demo-ecommerce/README.md

 ## API Documentation

-For detailed API documentation for Admin, please refer to the [API Documentation]([link-to-api-documentation](https://documenter.getpostman.com/view/29225438/2s9Yyqj3ML)).
+For detailed API documentation for Admin, please refer to the https://documenter.getpostman.com/view/29225438/2s9Yyqj3ML

-For detailed API documentation for User, please refer to the [API Documentation]([link-to-api-documentation](https://documenter.getpostman.com/view/29225438/2s9Yyqj3MS)).
+For detailed API documentation for User, please refer to the https://documenter.getpostman.com/view/29225438/2s9Yyqj3MS

 Feel free to explore and contribute to the project!
 If you have any questions, please refer to the API documentation.